breycarr/CV/README.md

 ## Interests

 I play board games, table top roleplaying games and video games with friends and my wife.
-I've got a kayaking qualification, and also enjoy boxing and weightlifting classes.
+I've got a kayaking qualification, and also enjoy boxing and weightlifting.
 I frequently take part in live action roleplaying events (LARP) throughout the UK and have helped run a couple of LARP events.
-I also enjoy travelling, with my most recent countries of call in the last couple of years Japan, Portugal and Canada.
+I also enjoy travelling, most recently travelling to Japan, Portugal and Canada in the last couple of years